Mostaysaucin/buzallysalesandsupport/README.md

 2. **n8n Workflows**: For orchestrating interactions and scheduling outbound calls
 3. **Knowledge Base**: Vector database with embeddings for agent responses
 4. **ElevenLabs Integration**: For voice synthesis and conversational AI
+5. **Redis**: For inter-process communication and session management

 ## Features